Oren-H/Theorem-Prover/README.md

-# PA Theorem Prover
+# Clean Theorem Prover

-An interactive theorem prover for **Peano Arithmetic (PA)**.
-You construct proofs by composing axiom commands and inference rules, and the tool accumulates a numbered list of derived facts that you can reference in subsequent steps.
+*A minimalist, command-driven theorem prover for Peano Arithmetic*

+You construct proofs by issuing commands.
+Each command validates its inputs, applies an axiom or inference rule, and appends the resulting proposition to a numbered **fact list**.
+To build a proof, compose commands — referencing earlier facts by number with `#N`.
+There is no ambient programming language, no type theory to recite, no syntax beyond the commands themselves.

 Three frontends are available: a browser-based web app (default), a terminal UI (TUI), and a plain REPL.